shriram061/Inventory-Management-Backend-/README.md

 # Inventory Management System

 This project is an inventory management system that allows store managers to add, update, and view products in their inventory.
-It includes a executive manager user-role that add products to the cart, checkout them and generate delivery reports.
-It also includes a external user who can contact the store manager for solving their query and present their valuable feedback.
-It includes 3 microservices( all connected through feign client ) for main CRUD operation, authentication and genearting reports.
+It includes an executive manager user-role that adds product to the cart, checkout them and generate delivery reports.
+It also includes an external user who can contact the store manager for solving their query and provide with their valuable feedback.
+It includes 3 microservices( all connected through feign client ) for main CRUD operation, authentication and generating reports respectively.